 Screenshots Worth a Few Words

-Rather than write free form about volunteering in refugee camps, I’ll share a few screenshots from my Google Translate history.
-These are phrases that I needed translated in real time to communicate with others (locals, refugees, other volunteers).
-I hope this will allow me to share scenarios that I’ve yet to articulate through plain writing.
+Here are a few screenshots from my Google Translate history.
+Refugee camps draw people from all around the world and I am unable to communicate in many of the languages spoken here.
+These are phrases that I translated in order to communicate with locals, refugees, and other international volunteers.
+I hope this will allow me to share scenarios that I have yet to articulate through plain writing.

-Both local Greeks and refugees are wary of people who make money off of the refugee crisis.
+Both local Greeks and refugees are wary of people who seek to profit from the refugee crisis.
 I’ve been in multiple situations where a Greek was hostile towards me until they learned that I was a volunteer and not a paid aid worker.

 The moment when I most want to be known as a volunteer is when we respond to boat landings.
-Refugees arrive on Chios after a long journey from Syria.
-Sometimes they hide out on the Turkish coast for days as smugglers look for an opportunity to cross.
-I’ve heard stories of smugglers driving refugees back and forth between two locations in a bus with covered windows to make refugees believe that they are being transported long distances.
+Refugees arrive on Chios after a long journey from Syria or elsewhere.
+Sometimes, they hide along the Turkish coast for days as smugglers wait for an opening to send a boat full of refugees to Chios.
+I’ve heard stories of smugglers driving refugees back and forth between two locations in a bus with covered windows to make refugees believe that they are being transported long distances (thus justifying high smuggling pries).
 Refugees push off from the Turkish coast in overcrowded boats with only a few lifejackets.
 After landing on Chios, they wait hours on the beach (sometimes overnight) for someone to find them.
 I can’t convey what they endure before arriving on Chios, because I honestly don’t know fully myself.
 All I know is that it must be emotionally and physically difficult.
 I just watched this and it gave me a better sense.

-We (CERST volunteers) are often the first to arrive at boat landings.
+We (CERST volunteers) are often the first to respond to boat landings.
 We bring dry clothes, food, and hot tea.

 When the police arrive, refugees are corralled and counted.
 When a bus finally arrives to take them to some decrepit refugee camp, the bus driver doesn’t let them board until they pay for their ride.